Publications

 CONCLUSIONS AND RELEVANCE: Quality of care for HF was similar across 11 of 14 measures at hospitals caring for high proportions of Black patients compared with other hospitals, as was overall defect-free HF care.
 There were no significant within-hospital differences in quality for Black patients vs White patients.

 Kochar, Ajar, Salil Deo V, Brian Charest, Fanny Peterman-Rocha, Yakov Elgudin, Danny Chu, Robert W Yeh, et al. (2023) 2023.
-“Preoperative Frailty and Adverse Outcomes Following Coronary Artery Bypass Grafting Surgery in US Veterans”.
+“Preoperative Frailty and Adverse Outcomes Following Coronary Artery Bypass Grafting Surgery in US Veterans.”.
 Journal of the American Geriatrics Society 71 (9): 2736-47. https://doi.org/10.1111/jgs.18390.

 BACKGROUND: Contemporary guidelines emphasize the value of incorporating frailty into clinical decision-making regarding revascularization strategies for coronary artery disease.
 Yet, there are limited data describing the association between frailty and longer-term mortality among coronary artery bypass grafting (CABG) patients.